The Danes love Christmas

 Advent calendars are called Christmas calendars in Denmark.
 Danish Christmas calendars come in many different forms not just the Cadbury’s chocolate treats I grew up with, although we have one of those too.
 Alan also brought back an Nespresso coffee advent calendar, but next year I have my eye on the Magasin Shop one.
 Many families also wrap 24 small gifts for each child, which they open each day in the lead up to Christmas Eve.

-By the middle of November there are Christmas markets everywhere in Denmark.
-It is fun to wander through them, stopping off for a sausage and a cup of hot chocolate or some gløgg, Danish mulled wine.
+By the middle of November, you will find Danish Christmas markets everywhere in Denmark.
+You can buy Christmas tree decorations, furry hats, gloves and slippers and all sorts of seasonal food and gifts.
+It is so fun to wander through them, stopping off for an excellent sausage and a cup of hot chocolate or some gløgg, Danish mulled wine.
 I have always said you can never be too sparkly, after sixteen months in Copenhagen, may I venture that you can also never be too fluffy!

 Take part in a special celebration on Lucia night